HuiZeng/BIQA_Toolbox/README.md

 2. `crossDatasetTrainTest.m` trains a CNN model on one dataset and test performance on other datasets.

 3. `evaluating_existing_methods.m` evaluates several representative classical BIQA methods including DIIVINE,CORNIA,BRISQUE, NIQE, IL-NIQE, HOSA and FRIQUEE.
-The source codes of some methods are too large to be included into this toolbox.
-They need to be downloaded and extracted into the ``supported_methods`` before evaluating these methods.
+Except for NIQE, the source codes of other methods need to be downloaded and extracted into the ``supported_methods`` before evaluating these methods.

 **How to run the Code**